-Big A Lodge – A dining hall and multi-purpose building complete with a large kitchen and cozy fireplace room.
-The kitchen has all the pots, pans, plates, cups, and cutlery you’ll need.
-At the entrance to this building is a 1,400-square-foot three-level deck which doubles as an amphitheater for smaller groups.
+Big A Lodge – A dining hall and multi-purpose building complete with a brand new kitchen and cozy fireplace room.
+At the entrance to this building is a 1,400-square-foot three-level deck which doubles as an amphitheater for medium sized groups.

 Wash House – Located next to the Big A, the washhouse holds six showers, six sinks and three toilets.

 Ropes Course – This challenging course was constructed by Project Adventure and is acknowledged as one of the best in Western Canada.
-Facilitation is provided by our staff.
-Use of the course requires an additional fee, and restrictions apply.
+Facilitation is provided by our BIOC instructors.
+Use of the ropes course requires an additional fee, and restrictions apply.

 Lake – Fed by a clear stream of water from Mt.Gardner, the lake is a natural focal point of many activities including swimming and canoeing.

-Field – Adjacent to the lake, the playing field is a perfect place for soccer, football, frisbee, tag games, and learning activities.
+Field – Next to the lake, the playing field is a perfect place for soccer, football, frisbee, tag games, and large group activities.